-Nvidia Plummets Following Lower-Than-Expected Q4 Sales Guidance (NASDAQ:NVDA)
+Nvidia Plummets Following Lower Than Expected Q4 Sales Guidance (NASDAQ:NVDA)

 What's Next

-Nvidia has made some huge moves following Q3 earnings reports, so traders should be prepared for the potential for major volatility.
-Benzinga's Wayne Duggan reported that over the past 15 quarters, Nvidia's stock has averaged a one-day move of plus or minus 9.6 percent.
+Nvidia has had some huge moves following Q3 earnings reports, so traders should be prepared for the potential for major volatility.
+Benzinga's Wayne Duggan reported that over the past 15 quarters, Nvidia's stock has averaged a one-day move of +/- 9.6 percent.

 At time of publication, Nvidia shares were down 16.2 percent at $169.69 in Thursday's after hours session.

 Several chip stocks fell in sympathy.
-At the time of publication:
+At time of publication:

 - Advanced Micro Devices, Inc. (NASDAQ: AMD) was down 6.6 percent.